l1jer/woocommerce-order-sync-pronto-api/README.md

 3. Configure your API credentials in the `wcospa-credentials.php` file located in `includes/`.

 == Changelog ==
+= 1.4.3 =
+- **Improvement:** When order has coupon code or any product on sale, add a note item in order indicates the order has coupon.

 = 1.4.2 =
 - **Improvement:** Include the bank_code in the payment section of the API when submitting an order to meet Pronto transaction requirements, as this indicates the payment method for each transaction.
 Without it, the accountant won’t be able to identify the appropriate payment method for each transaction.